Code of Conduct

 d.
 Training and qualifications

-In the Lapp Group, employees are always selected, hired and promoted on the basis of their function-specific qualifications, their skills and their personality.
+In LAPP, employees are always selected, hired and promoted on the basis of their function-specific qualifications, their skills and their personality.
 The company supports the purposeful, continuous and needs-oriented training of its employees, in order to facilitate high performance levels and high-quality work.
 Employees are regularly informed of current topics in connection with this Code of Conduct.

 3. Avoiding Conflicts of Interest